-Scripps physicians use the most advanced treatments, including surgery and biologic therapy, to eliminate cancer while maintaining quality of life.
+Scripps Cancer Center physicians use the most advanced treatments, including surgery and biologic therapy, to eliminate cancer while maintaining quality of life.
 In addition, our multidisciplinary, collaborative board of cancer specialists reviews complex care plans to ensure patients receive the best possible care from diagnosis to recovery.

 Desmoid tumors are a type of sarcoma cancer that is usually benign (non-cancerous).
 They originate in the abdomen in the soft tissue that surrounds the muscles.
 These rare tumors can grow into nearby tissues and often come back after surgery.
 They rarely spread to other parts of the body, according to national studies.

 A biopsy is the most effective way to diagnose desmoid tumors.
 Detection of the tumors may include a physical examination, blood tests and imaging tests.